Unmetered Landscape Irrigation

 - Rebuild financial reserves for the next drought

 Putting It All Together: 2018 Rates Compared to 2019 Rates

-An untreated water customer with 0.10 acre of irrigable land pays about $220.96 per year for their water service.
+Under the previous rates, an untreated water customer with 0.10 acre of irrigable land paid about $220.96 per year for their water service.
 With both the rate structure changes and rate adjustment, the annual cost would change to $366.48.
-This would result in an increase of $145.52 per annual billing cycle (see chart for details).
+This would result in an increase of $145.52 per annual billing cycle.